Overview

 Blocking functions

-a cloud function runs before the user is created
+run a function before the user is added to Firebase Auth

 The Authentication service waits for the function to complete successfully before adding the user.
-If the function throws, the error is thrown to the client and the user is not created, aka the registration fails.
+If the function throws, the user is not created, and an error is thrown to the client stating that the registration failed.

 const options: BlockingOptions = {